geoserver/geoserver.github.io/_posts/2025-09-01-geoserver-2-26-4-released.md

 [docs](https://sourceforge.net/projects/geoserver/files/GeoServer/2.26.4/geoserver-2.26.4-htmldoc.zip/download) and
 [extensions](https://sourceforge.net/projects/geoserver/files/GeoServer/2.26.4/extensions/).

-This is a maintenance release of GeoServer providing existing installations with minor updates and bug fixes.
+This is a maintenance (now archive) release of GeoServer, providing existing installations with minor updates and bug fixes.
 GeoServer 2.26.4 is made in conjunction with GeoTools 32.4, and GeoWebCache 1.26.4.
+Please note that this is the final scheduled release in the 2.26.x series - it is time to upgrade to a supported version.

-Thanks to Peter Smythe (AfriGIS) for making this release.
+Thanks to Peter Smythe (AfriGIS) for making this release, and to Jody for testing it.

 ## Security Considerations